VIRTUAL EVENTS

 Mercy Volunteer Corps Alumni events like trivia, retreats, and webinars.

-February 11, 2023: Virtual Alumni Retreat All alumni are invited to join MVC on Saturday for our virtual alumni retreat, facilitated by Michelle Sherman.
-This opportunity will provide space to connect with your fellow MVC alumni and seek the meaning of partnership.
+January 25, 2025: Virtual Alumni Retreat All alumni are invited to join MVC on Saturday from 10 am – 3 pm ET for our virtual alumni retreat, facilitated by Mercy Associate, Avis Clendenen.
+The retreat theme is “Insights into the Vision of Leadership Rooted and Routed in the Mercy Charism.”
 The fee for this retreat is a $25 donation to a volunteer’s extending the circle.
-Fill out this form to register.
-The deadline to register is Tuesday, January 31.
+The event has passed.

 ARCHIVED SOCIAL JUSTICE EVENTS